swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ![Analysis of inflammation-01.csv](../fig/03-loop_2_0.png)

 We have a dozen data sets right now, though, and more on the way.
-We want to create plots for all of our data sets with a single statement.
+We may want to create plots for all of our data sets with a single statement instead of writing each plot command separately.
+Alternatively, we may want to process each dataset in some way and accumulate an aggregate result.
+As yet another idea we may want to take a single representative dataset and systematically perturb or modify it in some way so as to produce child datasets.

-To do that, we'll have to teach the computer how to repeat things.
+To do any of those specific cases or any other alternative scenario where repetitive but systematic work is required, we'll have to teach the computer how to repeat things.

+Let's first look at a fairly abstract scenario where we can disregard any complexities associated with a specific domain of application.
+Later we will apply the loop construct to a series of specific domain-relevant scenarios to help make the idea concrete.

-An example task that we might want to repeat is printing each character in a word on a line of its own.
+Therefore, the example task that we will consider is the goal of printing each character in a word on a line of its own.

 ~~~